Rory McIlroy

-Rory Daniel McIlroy (born 4 May 1989) is a Northern Irish professional golfer who plays on the European Tour and the PGA Tour.
+Rory Daniel McIlroy (born 4 May 1989) is a Northern Irish professional golfer who plays on the PGA Tour and the European Tour.
 He is a former world number one in the Official World Golf Ranking and has spent over 100 weeks in that position during his career.
-A five-time major champion, he is the sixth man to achieve a modern career grand slam after Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus and Tiger Woods.
-He is the first European to achieve the feat.
+A six-time major champion, he is the sixth man to complete the modern career grand slam—after Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus, and Tiger Woods—and the first European to do so.

-McIlroy had a successful amateur career, reaching number one on the World Amateur Golf Ranking as a 17-year-old in 2007.
-Later that year, he turned professional and soon established himself on the European Tour.
-He achieved his first win on the European Tour in 2009 and on the PGA Tour in 2010.
-McIlroy won his first major championship at the 2011 U.S. Open.
-By age 25, he had won three more: the 2012 and 2014 PGA Championship, and 2014 Open Championship.
-In 2022, he became the first person to win the FedEx Cup three times, surpassing Tiger Woods' two.
+McIlroy reached number one in the World Amateur Golf Ranking in 2007 and turned professional later that year.
+He won his first major championship at the 2011 U.S. Open and rose to number one in the Official World Golf Ranking in 2012.
+By age 25, McIlroy had won three more majors: the 2012 and 2014 PGA Championship and the 2014 Open Championship.
+In 2022, he became the first person to win the FedEx Cup three times.
 McIlroy won The Players Championship in 2019 and 2025.
-After a 10-year drought in the majors, he won the 2025 Masters Tournament to complete the career grand slam.
+After a ten-year drought in the majors, he won his fifth at the 2025 Masters Tournament to complete the career grand slam; he added a second consecutive Masters in 2026.

-McIlroy has represented Europe, Ireland, and Great Britain & Ireland as both an amateur and a professional.
-He has played for Europe at the Ryder Cup in every edition from 2010 to 2025, with Europe winning in 2010, 2012, 2014, 2018, 2023, and 2025.
-For his achievements, he has twice been named RTÉ Sports Person of the Year, in 2011 and 2014.
+McIlroy has represented Europe, Ireland and Great Britain & Ireland at amateur and professional level.
+He has played for Europe at the Ryder Cup in every edition from 2010 to 2025, with Europe winning in 2010, 2012, 2014, 2018, 2023 and 2025.
+McIlroy has been named PGA Tour Player of the Year three times and has won the European Tour's Harry Vardon Trophy seven times.

 Early life

-Mcllroy was born on 4 May 1989 in Holywood, County Down, Northern Ireland.
+Rory Daniel McIlroy was born on 4 May 1989 in Holywood, County Down, Northern Ireland.
 His mother, Rosaleen "Rosie" McDonald, was originally from Lurgan, County Armagh, while his father, Gerry McIlroy, was from Holywood.
 His parents met while Rosie worked as a waitress at a bar Gerry managed in Belfast and they married at St Colmcille's Church in Holywood in January 1988, both aged 27.
 McIlroy was an only child and the family lived in a modest, semi-detached house in Holywood.
 He attended St Patrick's, a Catholic primary school, until he passed his eleven-plus and gained entry to Sullivan Upper School, a mixed grammar school.